 Suppose $O\notin S$.
 Denote the degree of $\pi$ by $d$, then $\pi(S)$ is a surface of degree $5/d$ or $6/d$.
 On the other hand, $\pi(S)$ corresponds to a Cartier divisor $\cO_{V_4}(l)$ where $l$ is an integer, thus has degree $4l$.
 We have now a contradiction since $4dl=5$ or $4dl=6$ have no integral solutions.\

 Suppose $O\in S$.
 If $S$ has degree $5$, then $S$ is one of the surfaces $\tau_k(\mathbb{F}_{1+2k})$ for $k=0,1,2$.
 The fibre $f$ passing through $O$ is contracted by $\pi$.
-But we have $\tilde{Y}.f=3$ and $\pi$ cannot induced a closed embedding on $\tilde{Y}$.
+But we have $\tilde{Y}.f=3$ and $\pi$ cannot induce a closed embedding on $\tilde{Y}$.
 If $S$ is a cone over a smooth elliptic curve $E$ of degree $6$ in $\mathbb{P}^5$.
 Then $S$ is the image of a ruled surface over $E$ by the morphism associated to a linear system numerically equivalent to $|C_0+6f|$, where $C_0$ is the section we obtained by blowing up the vertex ($C_0^2=-6$).
 Then $\tilde{Y}\equiv mC_0+18f$, where $m=3$ or $4$.
-Then again if $f$ is the general fibre passing through $O$, $\tilde{Y}.f=m>1$ and this contradict the fact that $\pi$ induced a closed embedding on $\tilde{Y}$.
-If $S$ is a del Pezzo surface of degree $6$ with possible isolated double points. $S$ is then the image of $\pP^2$ blowing up three points, i.e. $S$ is the image of the linear system $|3H-E_1-E_2-E_3|$ where $H$ is the pull-back of a hyperplane section in $\pP^2$ and $E_i$ are the exceptional divisors.
-Note the singularities occur when the points are not in general position.
-Then (compactification) of $\pi(S)\subset \mathbb{P}^5$ is the image of the blow up of $S$ at $O$ by the morphism associated to $|3H-E_1-E_2-E_3-G|$, where $G$ is the exceptional divisor of the blow-up at $O$.
-Then $\pi(S)\subset \pP^5$ is one of the following: \begin{enumerate}[label=(\roman*)] \item The Veronese surface $\pP^2\subset \pP^5$. \item $\mathbb{F}_0 $ or $\mathbb{F}_2$ embedded into $\pP^5$ as a minimal surface. \item A del Pezzo surface of degree $5$ with possibly isolated double points. \end{enumerate} On the other hand, $\pi(S)\subset V_4$, and hence corresponds a Cartier divisor of the form $\cO_{V_4}(l)$.
+Then again if $f$ is the general fibre passing through $O$, $\tilde{Y}.f=m>1$ and this contradicts the fact that $\pi$ induced a closed embedding on $\tilde{Y}$.
+If $S$ is a del Pezzo surface of degree $6$ with possible isolated double points, then $S$ is the image of $\pP^2$ blowing up three points, i.e. $S$ is the image of the linear system $|3H-E_1-E_2-E_3|$ where $H$ is the pull-back of a hyperplane section in $\pP^2$ and $E_i$ are the exceptional divisors.
+Note that the singularities occur when the points are not in general position.
+Then (compactification) of $\pi(S)\subset \mathbb{P}^5$ is the image of the blow-up of $S$ at $O$ by the morphism associated to $|3H-E_1-E_2-E_3-G|$, where $G$ is the exceptional divisor of the blow-up at $O$.
+Then $\pi(S)\subset \pP^5$ is one of the following: \begin{enumerate}[label=(\roman*)] \item The Veronese surface $\pP^2\subset \pP^5$. \item $\mathbb{F}_0 $ or $\mathbb{F}_2$ embedded into $\pP^5$ as a minimal surface. \item A del Pezzo surface of degree $5$ with possibly isolated double points. \end{enumerate} On the other hand, $\pi(S)\subset V_4$, and hence corresponds to a Cartier divisor of the form $\cO_{V_4}(l)$.
 Thus $\pi(S)$ has degree $4l$.
 This will immediately lead to a contradiction in the third case.
 In the first and second case, we will have $l=1$.
-But remember a smooth hyperplane section of $V_4$ can only be del Pezzo surfaces of degree $4$, which differ from the first two cases.\
+But remember that a smooth hyperplane section of $V_4$ can only be a del Pezzo surfaces of degree $4$, which is impossible in the first two cases.\